Class Information, Curriculum,

 Each semester concludes with a special program in which students present their final work to families and friends.
 This meaningful event is followed by a time of fellowship in the gymnasium, complete with games and activities that celebrate the accomplishments of our students and the close-knit community we’ve built together.

-Please find below our pricing for the upcoming 2025 Fall Semester
+Please find below our pricing for the upcoming 2026 Spring Semester

 All pricing is subject to change